isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 CONFIGURATION
 -------------

-In order to configure autocalculated fields, users must have permission to administer fields for a given entity.
+In order to configure auto-calculated fields, users must have permission to administer fields for a given entity.
 Configure the following or similar user permissions in Administration » People » Permissions:

  * Content: Administer fields
  * Paragraph: Administer fields

-To configure a field as autocalculated, edit or create a field on an entity.
+To configure a field as auto-calculated, edit or create a field on an entity.
 At the bottom of the field form, there will be a section titled "Automatically Calculated Value" where one or more fields can be configured as addends for calculating the value of the field being configured.
 The parts